Daniel-Elgarisi/VetPet/README.md

    Go to the original repository and create a pull request from your fork.
 -->

+---

 ### Set Up Environment Variables:

-Create a `.env` file in the root directory and add the necessary environment variables as specified in the `.env.example` file.
+Create a `.env` file in the root directory of backend folder and add the necessary environment variables as specified in the `.env.example` file.

 Copy the .env.example file and rename it to .env: